Danny123456789121/graphrag-businessqa-evaluation/input_references/Strategic perspectives of corporate sustainability management to develop a sustainable organization.md

 - Links between corporate sustainability management and sustainability are discussed.
 - Perspectives of strategic management for sustainability management are explored.
-- Ways to integrate strategic thinking into sustainability management are presented.

 # Keywords